How will it work?

 Setting Up Your Advocacy Visits

-We recommend that each participant visits with his/her Representative and at least one Senator.
-If you’re booking meetings for a delegation, it’s possible your delegation will be meeting with multiple representatives (to account for delegates being from multiple districts).
+- We recommend that each participant visits with his/her Representative and at least one Senator.
+Please have your participants meet with the Congresspersons tied to their voting addresses, rather than the school’s address.
+Your delegation may be meeting with multiple representatives and Senators (to account for delegates being from multiple districts).

-Start this at least FOUR weeks before the IFTJ
+Scheduling your advocacy meetings (start this at least FOUR weeks before the IFTJ)

-3. You may need to fax your appointment request.
+3. You may need to fax or email your appointment request.
 Sample request letters are available online.

 4. Tell the scheduler the date & times you are available, the issues you want to discuss, and who will be present during the visit.